 Impact Care and Compassion (ICC) is based in the northern suburbs of Brisbane and has been operating for over 10 years.

 As an agency for Foodbank distribution, ICC offer ongoing emergency food relief parcels to those in our community suffering financial hardship.
-These referrals come from the many networks we liaise with in our community such as: Centre for Domestic Violence, Pine Rivers Neighbourhood Centre, Salvation Army Emergency Relief Network and Uniting Care.
+These referrals come from the many networks ICC liaise with in the community such as: Centre for Domestic Violence, Pine Rivers Neighbourhood Centre, Salvation Army Emergency Relief Network and Uniting Care.

 The Impact Care and Compassion Foodbank wishes to implement a new meal share programme of prepared meals for families and these meals are required to be stored in a freezer which ICC don’t currently have.